bcallanan/kafka/README.md

 1) When a recoverable failure occurs because of runtime exception.
 It would be possible to persist the message into the DB and process the message when the runtime exception is corrected.
 The build a scaler that will take the retry records and reprocess them back into the consumer process.
 Basically polling the message queue at a regular interval for failed records and reprocess them by redirecting the storeEventsConsumer service logic.

 1) Discard the message - 'Re-Publish' the failed record into a deadletter topic for tracking purposes.
-Same as previously metioned.
+Same as previously mentioned.
 Push the update back into kafka with an updated topic: 'store-events.DEADLETTER'

 1) Save the failed record into the DB for tracking purposes only and move on...